sattya19/js-interview/bindings/README.md

 # Using C++ functions in Node.js

-In this challenge you're create a nodejs addon that will expose a C++ function to JavaScript.
+In this challenge you've to create a nodejs addon that will expose a C++ function for use in Node.
 This is the C++ code in question:

 ```cpp
 #include <iostream>